-If Kurt were a noisy guy, I know that bite would have elicited something otherworldly.
-I watched his eyes light up as he bit in.
-I was starting to cut my asparagus apart, and between my own lack of grace and the distraction of his obvious ravioli elation, I sent pieces of asparagus skittering off my plate and across the table.
+The pasta disappeared into his mouth, and his eyes practically rolled back in his head.
+I was just starting to cut my asparagus apart, but between my own lack of grace, and the distraction of his obvious ravioli elation, I sent pieces of asparagus skittering off my plate and across the table.

-I could tell there would be no swap, so I resigned myself to one bite.
-He was generous with it, loading one large forkful and reaching his other hand underneath it so no sauce was lost.
-He gently placed it in my mouth and I was done.
-I tried to go back to my chicken, to my asparagus, but I could only eat a little.
-That one bite left a permanent imprint: perfect texture, perfect taste.
+I could tell there would be no swap so I resigned myself to one bite.
+He was generous with it, loading one large forkful while reaching his other hand underneath it so no sauce was lost.
+He gently placed it in my mouth.
+I was finished.
+I tried to go back to my chicken, but despite its own 5-star taste I could only eat a little.
+That one bite of ravioli was perfection.

-Our waitress, Tiffany, was not only the perfect personality and attentive server, but when I found myself constantly giddy over the mix of Dean Martin’s “Ain’t that a Kick in the Head” and a rendition of “Sunrise Sunset” that was not from Fiddler on the Roof, I learned that playlist was also her doing.
-Her taste, it seemed, was as happy and blended as her personality.
+Our waitress, Tiffany, was not only the perfect personality and attentive server, but when I found myself constantly giddy over the mix of Dean Martin’s “Ain’t that a Kick in the Head” and a rendition of “Sunrise Sunset” that was not from Fiddler on the Roof, I learned the playlist was also her doing.
+Her taste in music, it seemed, was as happy and blended as her personality.

 Tiffany would also later become one of my favorite people in Madison, by providing helpful information to a quest I put on Facebook, researching my own Madison roots.

-We traded tasty bites but continued talking about the ravioli.
+We traded tasty bites, applauded the meal’s ending, but couldn’t stop talking about that ravioli.

 Kurt promised next time he would try the Costa Rican New York Ship as suggested to him by Andy.
-I swore that next time, an entire plate of ravioli would be all mine.
+I swore that next time, an entire plate of ravioli would be entirely my own.

 Until then, eat, savor, and if you’ve inherited that epicurian gene, go ahead and make love to your food.